wp-plugins/bridgedd/readme.txt

 == Description ==

-BridgeDD is a WordPress<->phpBB bridge that...works.
+BridgeDD is a WordPress&harr;phpBB bridge that...works.

 You can log in and out from WordPress or phpBB as you always do, and you will be automatically logged in/out of both applications.
 When someone registers to become a member, they automatically become a member of both applications.
 There is no need to worry about "integrating" existing members into both applications - BridgeDD handles it automatically.